LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Processing-Main=Channels Auto | Handlers MainHandler | Filter Like-a
 ```

 A parameter may have more than one option, we can write multiple comma-separated options.
-Like so:
+For example:

 ```ini
 Processing-Main=Channels Left, Right | Handlers MainHandler1, MainHandler2 | Filter Like-a